 This Easter, commit to moving your volunteers from the mindset of simply filling a role to actually being the ministry of the church.
 And volunteers who have been given the tools to succeed will be the glue that holds the Body together.

-Because ultimately, getting to invite people to participate in ministry Download your free copy of "Your Volunteers: Place" is a privilege.
+Because ultimately, getting to invite people to participate in ministry Download your free copy of is a privilege.
 God didn’t intend for us to sit and wait for His return; He wants us to get involved.
 And it’s our job as church leaders to facilitate and lead the participation of those entrusted to us because ministry is for everyone; it’s what we are all called to do.

 And once you evaluate your needs, develop a process, and reserve the time and energy to experiment to determine what will work best to fulfill your church’s needs, you’ll find that the spiritual health of your church community will reap the benefits of your efforts.